Learn how to file your taxes in QuickBooks Self-Employed.

 Another year is behind us, which means it’s time to get ready for taxes.
-We put together a time-based to-do list for self-employed, freelancers, and independent contractors to make the prep work simpler for you.
-We made this article into an interactive to-do list!
-Download and save the PDF for easy tax prep.
+We put together a to-do list for self-employed, freelancers, and independent contractors to make the prep work simpler for you.
+You can Download and save this PDF for easy tax prep.

 Complete the Tax Checklist

 - Review transactions and connect your bank accounts.
-If you have any unreviewed transactions from the year, be sure to designate transactions as business or personal.
-If needed, give uncategorized transactions a category so your deductions are accurate.
+Connect your bank to download expenses, then give uncategorized transactions a category, if needed.
+If you have any unreviewed transactions from the year, mark them as business or personal.

 - Double-check your tax profile before you file.
-Your tax profile is the most important way to ensure your estimated taxes are accurate.
-You should review your profile every year or if you go through a life event like getting married or having a child.
+This is to ensure that your estimated taxes are accurate.
+You should review it every year or if you go through a life event like getting married or having a child.

 - Review your mileage.
-Business miles can be one of the biggest tax write-offs.
-Make sure you’re getting the most out of this self-employment deduction.
+It can be one of the biggest tax write-offs.
 If you tracked any miles outside of QuickBooks, be sure to add them now.

 - To claim mileage, the IRS requires certain info about your vehicle.
 Your vehicle info needs to be up-to-date to claim vehicle expenses.
 Check and update your QuickBooks vehicle profile as needed in your account settings.

 - Double-check your recorded business assets.
 Assets aren’t like standard expenses.
 They usually last a long time (more than a year), tend to be larger purchases ($200+), and are used exclusively for your business.
 Examples of business assets are manufacturing equipment, cash registers, computers, and tools.
-Ensure your business assets are categorized as business assets in QuickBooks.
+Ensure that you categorized your business assets as business assets in QuickBooks.

 - Import or add missing transactions.
-Even if you accounted for every expense and source of income throughout the calendar year, it never hurts to check.
-Add any 2018 transactions that have not been recorded in QuickBooks Self-Employed, especially if you started using the product after the start of the new year.
-If you paid cash for any business expenses or assets, be sure to add them manually.
+Even if you accounted for every expense and source of income throughout the year, check if there are missing transactions.
+Then, add them to QuickBooks Self-Employed.
+If you paid cash for any business expenses or assets, add them manually.

 Create a file of all your tax documents

-- Start collecting physical tax documents, receipts, registration information, and other important forms you’ll need for tax filing.
+- Collect physical tax documents, receipts, registration info, and other forms you need for tax filing.

 - Prepare your return as early as possible.
 Do as much as you can, when you can.
-If you file with TurboTax, you can start filling out your return as you wait for your forms to arrive.
+If you file with TurboTax, you can start to file your return as you wait for your forms to arrive.

-- If you’re expecting a 1099 form from a client or employer, the business has until January 31st to postmark or e-file the form.
-We encourage you to double-check with your employer to ensure your contact information is up-to-date, especially your mailing address and email address.
+- If you expect a 1099 form from a client or employer, the business has until January 31st to e-file the form.
+Check with your employer to ensure your contact info is up-to-date with your mailing address and email address.

 Run year-end reports

-- Filing your own return?
-Keep reports handy to use while you prepare your return.
+- Keep reports handy to use while you prepare your return.
 File them away with your tax documents in case you need them in the future.
-Since many tax documents are now digital, we also encourage you to keep a digital file along with printed copies.
+Since many tax documents are now digital, you can keep a digital file along with printed copies.

 Special notes for our Tax Bundle customers

-- Be sure to use the same credentials between TurboTax and QuickBooks Self-Employed in order for your filing fees to be waived and for your information to go to the right account.
-To learn more, check out “How to send your info to TurboTax when you use different login credentials for your QBSE account.”
+- Be sure to use the same credentials between TurboTax and QuickBooks Self-Employed to waive filing fees and for your info to go to the right account.